n7nix/simul-1k2-9k6/README.md

 ##### Listen on both direwolf ports

 * Hack a single mDin6 cable from radio to each sound card audio port
-  * This will tie the AFOUT & DISCOUT lines together to monitor both 1200 baud & 9600 baud modems in two direwolf channels.
+  * This will monitor both 1200 baud & 9600 baud modems in two direwolf channels.
-    * Run each of the two modem ports in Direwolf as either 1200 or 9600
+    * Run each of the two modem ports in Direwolf as either 1200 or 9600 baud.
-    * Should be able to tell which udrc channel to use from direwolf decode.
+    * Should be able to tell which udrc/direwolf channel is active from direwolf decode.
   * Since both GPIO and transmit output pins are tied together, will need to control transmit pins with alsa settings.
-    * Assuming I can make changes to alsa control lines & not require a restart of alsa or a reboot.
+    * Assuming changes to alsa control lines not require a restart of alsa or a reboot.
   * Assign two SSIDs to use for either 1200 or 9600 baud in _ax25d.conf_

 ##### Control which baud rate to use with beacon